Devops

 Install Mkcert for SSL on Localhost

-Mkcertt is a simple tool for making locally-trusted development certificates.
-It requires no configuration.
+Mkcert is a simple tool for generating locally-trusted development SSL/TLS certificates.
+It requires minimal configuration.

 https://github.com/FiloSottile/mkcert